-- Lunch room volunteers are coordinated by Office Staff. - If you cannot be there on your scheduled day, please call as early as possible as we need to arrange for someone to cover your position.
-Please find your own parent substitute if possible. - Expectations for the lunchroom may be different from K-2 to 3-4 and 5-8 so please be sure to check with the supervisor about what is allowed. - Please report any injuries or discipline problems to the lunchroom supervisor/teacher or staff person immediately. - Please note that the Food Service Staff are not expected to handle discipline problems, or other issues as they need to give their time and attention to preparing the food and serving it, cleaning up, etc.
+- Lunch room volunteers are coordinated by Office Staff. - If you cannot be there on your scheduled day, please call as early as possible as we need to arrange for someone to cover your position. - Expectations for the lunchroom may be different from K-2 to 3-4 and 5-8 so please be sure to check with the supervisor about what is allowed. - Please report any injuries or discipline problems to the lunchroom supervisor/teacher or staff person immediately. - Please note that the Food Service Staff are not expected to handle discipline problems, or other issues as they need to give their time and attention to preparing the food and serving it, cleaning up, etc.